PhilSmithit/azure-network-protocols/README.md

 <p>
 On your VM1 machine we are going to SSH into the VM2 Machine(Linix Server Computer)
  <p>
-  1. In via Powershell use the command "ssh localhostname@Private IP Address") and hit enter
+  1. In via Powershell use the command "ssh localhostname@PrivateIPAddress") and hit enter
   <p>
    2. Enter the same password you use to create the VM2 machine (Note: the password will not show up when you type)
 </p>